JulianKlug/stroke-receptive-fields/README.md

     - get_RAPID_4D_list: find subjects with 4D RAPID maps
     - resolve_RAPID_4D_maps : reduce dimensions to 3D of given subjects (subjects may need to be downloaded from the server first as this function requires an Xserver for graphical feedback)
 2. Proceed to the steps described in 3.1
+3. Dataset post-processing (see 6.1): some maps need intensity rescaling

 ##### 3.3 Angio-CT
 If Angio-CTs are used, the head has to be extracted from the half-body image, after which the skull has to be